acdh-oeaw/apis-rdf-devops/README.md

 $ git clone --recurse-submodules git@github.com:acdh-oeaw/apis-rdf-devops.git
 ```

-In case you originally cloned the superproject as simple, standalone repository without submodules, you can still collect them later on.
-From the project's root, run the following command to have Git clone them:
+If you originally cloned the superproject as a standalone repository *without* submodules, you can still collect them later on.
+Use the following command at the project's root to do so:

 ```sh
 $ git submodule update --init --recursive